 We have accepted collateral in connection with resale agreements, securities borrowed transactions, and customer margin loans.
 Under many agreements, we are permitted to sell or repledge these securities held as collateral and use these securities to enter into securities lending arrangements or to deliver to counterparties to cover short positions.
-At December 31, 2021 and 2020, the fair value of securities accepted as collateral where we are permitted to sell or repledge the securities was \$2.3 billion and \$1.8 billion, respectively, and the fair value of the collateral that had been sold or repledged was \$385.5 million and \$191.0 million, respectively.
+At December 31, 2022 and 2021, the fair value of securities accepted as collateral where we are permitted to sell or repledge the securities was \$1.8 billion and \$2.3 billion, respectively, and the fair value of the collateral that had been sold or repledged was \$212.0 million and \$385.5 million, respectively.

 We enter into interest rate derivative contracts to manage exposures that arise from business activities that result in the receipt or payment of future known and uncertain cash amounts, the value of which are determined by interest rates.
 Our derivative financial instruments are principally used to manage differences in the amount, timing, and duration of our known or expected cash payments related to certain variable-rate affiliated deposits.
 Interest rate swaps designated as cash flow hedges involve the receipt of variable-rate amounts from a counterparty in exchange for us making fixed-rate payments.
-Our interest rate hedging strategies may not work in all market environments and, as a result, may not be effective in mitigating interest rate risk.
+Our interest rate hedging strategies may not work in all market environments and, as a result, may not be effective in mitigating interest rate risk

 Derivatives' notional contract amounts are not reflected as assets or liabilities in the consolidated statements of financial condition.
 Rather, the market or fair value of the derivative transactions are reported in the consolidated statements of financial condition as other assets or accounts payable and accrued expenses, as applicable.
+For a complete discussion of our activities related to derivative instruments, see Note 14 in the notes to consolidated financial statements.